April 2026

 02 / Market Structure

-April's market structure was unusually constructive.
-Bitcoin entered the month below $70,000, and as geopolitical tensions between the US and Iran gradually de-escalated, risk sentiment recovered and BTC advanced through multiple resistance levels — breaking above $76,000 mid-month and reaching approximately $79,000 by April 22.
+Bitcoin entered the month below $70,000.
+As geopolitical tensions between the US and Iran gradually de-escalated, risk sentiment recovered and BTC advanced through multiple resistance levels - breaking above $76,000 mid-month and reaching approximately $79,000 by April 22.

-The derivatives structure underlying this move was the critical factor.
-On April 2, nearly $400 million in futures positions were liquidated across major exchanges as funding rates turned deeply negative and traders aggressively built short positions.
+On April 2, nearly $400 million in futures positions were liquidated across major exchanges as funding rates turned deeply negative and traders had aggressively built short positions into the prior month's weakness.
 A separate liquidation event early in the month wiped $209 million in 24 hours, with 92.67% of the damage falling on short positions.
-These violent positioning unwinds — in both directions throughout the month — defined the period's microstructure.

 Institutional flows reinforced the structural bid.
 BlackRock's IBIT added 28,033 BTC during April alone, bringing its holdings to over 4% of circulating supply.
-However, the rally was primarily derivatives-driven rather than supported by broad spot accumulation — a dynamic that produced elevated leverage, crowded positioning, and frequent unwinds throughout the period.
+However, the rally remained primarily derivatives-driven rather than supported by broad spot accumulation.

 03 / Risk & Execution